mozbrick/brick/README.md

 * Content does not fully slide out of the viewport.
 * May contain top level navigation

+### 'Shuffledeck' ('Cycle'/'Gallery')

+* Somewhat like a combination of slidebox and flipbox
+* A box in which slides can be cycled independently of order with a variety of different transitions
+* Transition types can be switched and overridden on the fly, allowing for a variety of different entrance/exits

 ### 'Modal' (Overlay)

 * Content container that appears over current view context